Recovering From “Cry It Out” Parenting as an Adult

 Caveat 4: This account of the things that I did and worked for me are not meant as prescriptions or medical advice.
 You should see a medical professional if you are having health problems to get a proper diagnosis.
 The purpose of this post is to provide hope that something can be done to improve mental and physical health after a poor beginning.

 What's wrong with parents letting kids cry in distress unconsoled, not touching children much, bullying them, scolding them when they are disappointing, and teaching them to ignore or "suck up" their emotions?

 The external womb includes nearly constant touch, breastfeeding for several years, responsiveness to needs, multiple adult caregivers that make all this possible, and self-directed free play (Hewlett & Lamb, 2005; Konner, 2005; Konner, 2010).
-Not mentioned but also apparent is a positive social climate in which the child and family are immersed (laughter, joy, playfulness) which grows the positive, prosocial emotion systems that makes life enjoyable.
-These are practices that characterize societies that live in the same context of 99% of human genus history---small-band hunter gatherers.
+Not mentioned but also apparent is a positive social climate in which the child and family are immersed (laughter, joy, playfulness) which grows the positive, prosocial emotion systems that make life enjoyable.
+These are practices that characterize societies that live in the same context of 99 percent of human genus history---small-band hunter-gatherers.
 See more here and here.